-In my first post I cheered for system thinking and understanding the mind as a system.
+In my first post I cheered for system thinking and understanding even the mind as a system.
 That can be driven to any amount of complexity, but today lets just look on two very important components: the rational and intuitive mind.

 To be a good programmer you need both.
 Without an rational mind of course you can not construct an correct algorithm.
-This is the basis of any practical (detail) work.
+This is the basis of any practical detail work.

 Most important are understandable abstractions, that guide thinking and usage.
 But this topic is a way too big for this little text and will get its own post later.
 Next in importance are identifiers - the names we give subs, variables, classes, packages ...
 Yes we heard they have to be clear, fitting, concise and if possible unique - so they lower the need for (visiting) comments and docs.
 But to help cognitive transitions they should also fit their surroundings.
 For instance an attribute named "mover" of a class named "car" should be renamed to for instance "wheel".
-That fits the context set my the class name, is more specific and sparks stronger mental images.
+That fits the context set by the class name, is more specific and sparks a stronger mental image.

 Identifiers should invoke emotions, because that makes them memorable.
 Or in more neurological terms - you can connect the invoked emotions to other impressions to create an intuitive map of the code.

 Another technique for finding good names is commenting.
-Quite often i just used the first best variable name and commented what i actually meant by it.
+Quite often I just used the first best variable name and commented what i actually meant by it.
 Again - I was busy to figure the algorithm.
 Later, when glancing at the class as a whole the right name just popped out and it was just one of the words I wrote down in the comment.
 Having that comment, made it actually easier to find it.

 If a variable has no special meaning like a counter, then "i" or "cc" is acceptable and contrasts nicely with meaningful variables with actual words in the name.